-- :param extractor redgrease.typing.Extractor: Function to apply on the input records, to extact the groupi The function must take one argument as input (input record) and return a string (key).
+- :param extractor redgrease.typing.Extractor: Function to apply on the input records, to extact the grouping kee The function must take one argument as input (input record) and return a string (key).
 The groups are defined by the value of the key.
 Defaults to the hash of the input. - Parameters optional) Function to apply on the input records, to extact the grouping key.
 The function must take one argument as input (input record) and return a string (key).
 The groups are defined by the value of the key.
-Defaults to the hash of the input. - :param reducer redgrease.typing.Reducer: Function to apply on the records of each group, to reduce to a singular value (per group).
+Defaults to the hash of the input. - :param reducer redgrease.typing.Reducer: Function to apply on the records of each group, to reduce to a single value (per group).
 The function must take (a) a key, (b) an input record and (c) a variable that's called an accumulator.
 It performs similarly to the accumulator callback, with the difference being that it maintains an accumulator per reduced key / group.
 Defaults to a list reducer.

 - optional) Function to apply on the records of each group, to reduce to a single value (per group).
 The function must take (a) a key, (b) an input record and (c) a variable that's called an accumulator.
 It performs similarly to the accumulator callback, with the difference being that it maintains an accumulator per reduced key / group.
 Defaults to a list reducer. - requirements (Iterable[str], optional) Additional requirements / dependency Python packages.
-Defaults to None. - \\kwargs Additional parameters to the GroupBy operation.
+Defaults to None. - \\kwargs Additional parameters to the GroupBy operation. - Returns Itself, i.e. the same GearsBuilder, but with its internal gear function updated with a GroupBy operation as last step.

-Returns Itself, i.e. the same GearsBuilder, but with its internal gear function updated with a GroupBy operation as last step.
+batchgroupby(extractor: Optional[Callable[[redgrease.typing.InputRecord], redgrease.typing.Key]] = None, reducer: Optional[Callable[[redgrease.typing.Key, Iterable[redgrease.runtime.T]], redgrease.typing.InputRecord]] = None, requirements: Optional[Iterable[str]] = None, \\kwargs) → redgrease.runtime.GearsBuilder

-batchgroupby (extractor: Optional[Callable[[InputRecord], Key]] = None, reducer: Optional[Callable[[Key, Iterable[T]], InputRecord]] = None, requirements: Optional[Iterable[str]] = None, \\kwargs) $\rightarrow$ redgrease.runtime.GearsBuilder Cluster-local GroupBy operation, performing a many-to-less (N:M) grouping of records.
+Cluster-local GroupBy operation, performing a many-to-less (N:M) grouping of records.